akashu02/Final-Project-Digital-Concept-Tutorial/Step2.md

 # Step 2: Install the SVG extension

 Before we begin writing the code, its extremely helpful to install this extension to make scripting easier.
+It highlights parts of the code in different colors making it easy to see hat y ou are writing.
 It also allows you to preview the SVG as you create it!
 (See the correct extension below.)

 ![image](https://user-images.githubusercontent.com/112105372/206324229-d44ff5ea-7572-458e-8266-f3997d0445f5.png)